-Occupying 867 square degrees and containing the most stars with known planets (16), Sagittarius is the largest constellation in the Southern Hemisphere and the 15th largest constellation overall.
+Occupying 867 square degrees, Sagittarius is the largest constellation in the Southern Hemisphere and the 15th largest constellation overall.
 The constellation has many bright stars and is very visible with the naked eye.

 As is the case with all of the Zodiac constellations, Sagittarius was recorded in the 2nd century by the Greek astronomer Ptolemy, and it is Latin for archer.

 Sagittarius is at the center of the Milky Way Galaxy, and the galaxy is at its densest point as it makes its way through Sagittarius.

 - Right ascension: 19.11 hours

 - Visible: between 55 degrees and -90 degree

 - Best viewed: August around 9 p.m.

 NASA's Hubble Space Telescope recently captured a detailed view of the brightest stars in the constellation.

 The constellation's brightest stars — Delta, Epsilon, Zeta, Phi, Lambda, Gamma-2, Sigma and Tau Sagittarii — form a star pattern, or asterism, called the Teapot.
 Delta, Epsilon and Lambda Sagittarii come together to form the archer's bow.

 While typical naming conventions have the alpha star as the brightest star in a constellation, German celestial cartographer Johann Bayer did not follow his own rule.
 Instead, he named the brightest star Epsilon Sagittarii (Kaus Media, or middle bow).
 The 36th brightest star in the sky, Epsilon Sagittarii is 145 light-years distant and 375 times brighter than the sun, though slightly smaller.
 According to astronomer David Darling, Epsilon Sagittarii has traditionally been classified as a cool B-star, but more recent observations have classified it as a hot-end class A as a bright giant.